-The functional orthodontics appliances are amongst the so many different kinds of orthodontics appliances and seek to eliminate the jawbone abnormality in people afflicted by this defect.
+The functional orthodontics appliances are amongst the many different kinds of orthodontics appliances and seek to eliminate the jawbone abnormality in people afflicted by this defect.
 The present appliances of orthodontics are often used to fix the existing irregularities and misalignment in teeth.
 Nonetheless, the functional orthodontics appliances not only fix the irregularities of teeth but also eliminate the jaw and mandibular abnormalities in patients.

-The functional orthodontics appliances and treating jaw abnormalities
+Functional orthodontics appliances and treating jaw abnormalities

 - Jaw Abnormality Class I: The upper jaw of the person with this abnormality is in front of the lower jaw.